pelias-deprecated/vagrant/README.md

 Bugs/Issues
 -----------
-* there is presently a bug in pelias resulting in the OSM process not exiting on completion of data load
+* there is presently a bug resulting in the OSM process not exiting on completion of data load for certain extracts

 Contributing
 ------------